-Charing Cross Station first opened in the mid-19th century, but has been substantially changed over the years.
+Charing Cross station first opened in the mid-19th century, but has been substantially changed over the years.
 The forecourt is home to the Eleanor Cross, which is considered to be the centre of London.

-Previous projects include: Silent Witness (BBC), London Has Fallen (Babak Najafi, 2016), Silent Witness series 20 (David Richards, 2016), Skyfall (Sam Mendes, 2012), Psyche 59 (Alexander Singer, 1964).
+Previous projects include: London Has Fallen (Babak Najafi, 2016), Silent Witness series 20 (David Richards, 2016), Skyfall (Sam Mendes, 2012), Psyche 59 (Alexander Singer, 1964).

-Charing Cross Station
+London Charing Cross station

 Within M25 area, Arches and tunnels, Iconic landmarks, Stations, Victorian